Art-Sells/Arells/Build-Notes.md

 ## Arells 2 & Beyond

+- Wait at least 2 months to track numbers (adjust plan based on feedback), Updates (oDAO, FndrsINC, etc, ETH-FND (ppr, alx)):
+- - Compare Retention rate (in bear markets WoM only (percentages)) and market dominance of solid marketplaces: Projections (with current trajectory) with/without inv/asset additions (WoW percentage comparisons)
 - Add 1 new asset a week (VAPA/wallet-connection) (and home page with Market Cap (VAPA))
 - - Assets have their own page and token values (that should be implemented in fetchBalance and everywhere these token values are used) (connect asset)
 - - Announce
-- Wait at least 2 months to track numbers (and prioject with new asset additions/etc) Updates (oDAO, FndrsINC, etc)

 - After user accumulation and scaling, add Buy/Sell (add VatopGroups back), can buy high, can never sell below market price (sloth)
 - Figure out way to save .JSON info into another very secure section (possibly offline for added security)